Fire and rescue services

 Thieves are very active during the peak summer tourist season.
 They target:

-Take care when placing bags on chairs or on the ground in restaurants and outdoor cafes.
+Take care when placing bags on chairs or the ground in restaurants and outdoor cafes.

 Keep your passport and other ID separate.
-Carry a copy of your passport for ID, either in hardcopy or as a photo on your phone.
+We recommend you carry a copy of your passport for ID, either as a hard copy or as a photo on your phone.

 Road crime occurs throughout Spain.